Why do rugs smell bad?

 Pets

-No matter how cute and cuddly your pet is, they can be one of the big reasons why your rug smells bad.
+No matter how cute and cuddly your pet is, they can be one of the big reasons why your rug smells musty.
 For starters, their hair can carry odor.
 Too much shedding or rolling around on your rug and it’s bound to put up a stink.

 Pets are also prone to accidents.
 Pet urine and vomit can throw a rug’s aroma out of whack.
 They easily seep into fibers, and the bacteria can linger after cleaning, causing more smelly issues.
 Even if you have a rug that is pet friendly, it’s good to check this common cause of rug smell.